3 Reasons Why Follow-Up Doctors Appointment Are Important

 I often get questions from patients about why they need make a follow-up doctors appointment as often as they do.
 In fact, my own family says that follow up visits are only beneficial for the provider’s pocket.
 This couldn’t be further from the truth.

 The frequency of follow-up doctors appointment should be based on the condition of the patient.

 Your Plan of Care Should Always Be:

-Talk to Your Doctor About a Safe Plan of Care
+Ask Your Doctor For a Safe Plan of Care at Your Doctors Appointment

 Some medications need to be monitored closely to make sure they don’t cause problems.
 For example, warfarin (also known as Coumadin) is a common blood thinner used to prevent or treat blood clots.
 Frequent laboratory monitoring is needed to make sure the warfarin dose is correct.
 If the dose is too low, there is an increased risk for blood clots; if the dose is too high, there is an increased risk of bleeding.

 Make Sure Your Health Plan is Effective